Grant Timelines

 Who is given access to the SmartSimple platform?
 Who is given access to the SmartSimple platform?

-Once an application is submitted, will the PI receive a confirmation email?
-Once an application is submitted, will the PI receive a confirmation email?
+Once an application is submitted, will the applicant receive a confirmation email?
+Once an application is submitted, will the applicant receive a confirmation email?

 Are applicants provided reviewer feedback?
 Are applicants provided reviewer feedback?